 The user interface has different modes.
 To switch between views, use View > View Mode and View > Control Panel or select the view mode icon on the left side of the GUI and the different tabs at the bottom.
-The Full View is shown in Figure 7.1, "Ekiga"

-User Interface" (page 147).
-All icons in the toolbar provide a tool tip that is activated on hovering over the icon with your mouse pointer.
+The Full View is shown in Figure 7.1, "Ekiga User Interface" (page 145).
+All icons in the toolbar provide a tool tip that is activated by the mouse pointer hovering over the icon.

-At the bottom of the user interface, several tabs provide the functionality for Dialpad, Audio, Video and Statistics.
+At the bottom of the user interface, several tabs provide the functionality for Dialpad, Audio, Video, and Statistics.
 Some settings like the Audio settings may only be changed during a phone call.

-Many of functions of Ekiga are available via keyboard shortcuts.
-Table 7.1, "Keyboard Shortcuts for Ekiga" (page 148) summarizes the most important ones.
+Many of the functions of Ekiga are available with keyboard shortcuts.
+Table 7.1, "Keyboard Shortcuts for Ekiga" (page 146) summarizes the most important ones.